solana-foundation/developer-content/content/courses/native-onchain-development/cross-program-invocations.md

 In addition to the instruction, both `invoke` and `invoke_signed` also require a list of `account_info` objects.
-Just like the list of `AccountMeta` objects you added to the instruction, you must include all the accounts that the program you're calling will read or write.
+Just like the list of `AccountMeta` objects you added to the instruction, you must include all the accounts that the program you're invoking will read or write.

 By the time you make a CPI in your program, you should have already grabbed all the `account_info` objects that were passed into your program and stored them in